Bosch (TV series): Season 3

 Sixteen months later.
 Bosch is haunted with new leads to pursue on his mother's murder case.
-The season opens with a graffiti-tagging street urchin being in the vicinity where a homeless veteran, Billy Meadows, is murdered.
-Bosch also finds himself a suspect in the murder of Ed Gunn (a person who fits the MO of his mother's killer), doggedly pursued by veteran Detective Jimmy Robertson.
+The season opens with a graffiti-tagging street teen being in the vicinity where a homeless veteran, Billy Meadows, is murdered.
+Bosch is identified as a suspect in the recent murder of Ed Gunn (a person who fits the MO of his mother's killer), and is doggedly pursued by veteran Detective Jimmy Robertson.

 Concurrently, Bosch is monitoring an ongoing criminal trial involving a powerful Hollywood movie mogul who is under house arrest.
-Under the director's employ is a former 20+ year police detective who proves to be a meddlesome and worthy adversary against Bosch and LAPD.
-Also, Bosch's personal life takes on new challenges with his daughter, Maddie, living in LA with him, along with a budding romantic relationship with the deputy DA.
-Adding to the complexity is the introduction of a serial murderer known as the Koreatown Killer (KTK).
+The director employs for his security a former 20+ year police detective, who proves to be a meddlesome and worthy adversary against Bosch and LAPD.

+Bosch's personal life takes on new challenges.
+His teenage daughter, Maddie, is living in LA with him.
+He also has started a romantic relationship with the deputy DA.
+A serial murderer known as the Koreatown Killer (KTK) is introduced to the series.

 Season 4

 Three months later.
 Civil rights attorney Howard Elias is representing a black man who is accusing LAPD of police brutality, but Elias is murdered.
-Elias had a history of representing citizens who sue the LAPD, and the case produces racial strife in LA and elevated tension between the LAPD and citizens.
+Elias had a history of representing citizens who sue the LAPD.
+His homicide unleashes racial strife in LA and elevates tension between the LAPD and citizens.

 Police Chief Irving assigns Bosch to head the task force to get to the bottom of the Elias murder and assigns a pair of IA investigators to watch Bosch's team, which includes Edgar, Robertson, and Robertson's detective trainee.
-Bosch's ex-wife is pursuing a gang of Chinese nationals, one of whom is under an FBI investigation.
-The investigation leads to her being murdered in a drive-by shooting seconds after lunch with Harry.
+Bosch's ex-wife, an FBI agent, is pursuing a gang of Chinese nationals, one of whom is under a US investigation.
+As a result of her work, she is murdered in a drive-by shooting, just seconds after having lunch with Harry.
 Bosch gains a vital clue into his mother's murder after the long-retired detective of his mother's case is killed.